The Tale of Pigling Bland

 The Tale of Pigling Bland is a children's book written and illustrated by Beatrix Potter and first published by Frederick Warne & Co. in 1913.
-The story describes the adventures of the pig of the title and how his life changes upon meeting a soulmate, in much the same way that Potter's life was changing at the time the book was published.
+The story describes the adventures of the eponymous pig and how his life changes upon meeting a soulmate, in much the same way that Potter's life was changing at the time the book was published.

 Plot

 Aunt Pettitoes, an old Large White sow, can no longer cope with her eight troublemaking offspring and thus makes them leave home, with the exception of a well-behaved sow named Spot.
 Two of them, boars named Pigling Bland and Alexander, go to market with licences to attend those in Lancashire.
 Aunt Pettitoes gives them warnings and peppermints as a farewell but also tells them that if they go past the county boundary, they will not be able come back.
 Pigling Bland is very sensible but the more frivolous Alexander loses his pig licence and, when he fails to produce it for a passing policeman, is made to return to the farm.

 Reluctantly going on alone, Pigling Bland later finds the missing papers, which ended up in his pocket as a result of an earlier scuffle with Alexander.
 He tries to find his brother but ends up getting lost in the woods and has to spend the night in a stranger's chicken coop.
 He is found in the morning by a gruff farmer, Peter Thomas Piperson, who allows him to stay in his house, but Pigling is not sure the farmer is trustworthy.

 His fears are quickly confirmed when he discovers that Piperson has a second pig in his house who was stolen from her owner and whom he intends to turn into bacon and ham.
 The second pig, a beautiful black Berkshire sow named Pig-wig, suggests they run away so that they won't be sold, or worse, eaten.
 Pigling Bland has in any case decided to avoid the market and become a potato farmer instead.

 At dawn the pair sneak out but in the course of their escape they come across a grocer in a cart who recognises Pig-wig as the recently stolen pig for whom a reward has been issued.
 By being co-operative, and with Pigling Bland faking a limp, the two pigs manage to gain time and, once the grocer is at a safe distance, flee to the county boundary to Westmorland and finally, over the hills and far away, where they dance to celebrate their new-found freedom.